Position

 • Proven experience as an Infrastructure Architect or similar role.

-• Strong understanding of network architecture, virtualization, and data center operations.
+• Strong understanding of security principles and best practices.

 Is becoming a Infrastructure Architect a good career path?